Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 In contrast, **flaky test management** (the correct solution from the previous question) would automatically retry flaky tests and reduce manual troubleshooting.
 The Test Results Trend widget merely reports the problem without solving it.

-### Question #16
+### Question #12 💩💩💩

 You have an Azure pipeline that is used to deploy a web app.
 The pipeline includes a test suite named TestSuite1.

 TestSuite1 is used to validate the operations of the web app.

 TestSuite1 fails intermittently.

 You identify that the failures are unrelated to changes in the source code and execution environment.

-You need to minimize troubleshooting effort for the TestSuite1 failures.
+**You need to minimize troubleshooting effort for the TestSuite1 failures.**

-Solution: You enable Test Impact Analysis (TIA).
+<mark>Solution: You enable Test Impact Analysis (TIA)</mark>.

 Does this meet the goal?